 With success in one arena of retail shopping, Selma has attracted more success with new restaurants locating in downtown to feed hungry antique shoppers.
-After the shopping is done, and visitors have hopefully found Creech’s Drugstore and enjoyed a old-fashioned fountain lemonade, ice-cream float or milk-shake ... or lunch and dessert at The Cakery!
+After the shopping is done, have lunch at Don Beto's!
 Visitors will also find an evening of entertainment in Selma awaits.

-The American Music Jubilee in the renovated Rudy Theatre, offers live entertainment with country music and comedy.
+The Live@The Rudy show in the renovated Rudy Theatre, offers live entertainment with country music and comedy.
 This variety show is a touch of Myrtle Beach and a touch of Branson in a 576-seat theatre.
 The show is drawing church groups, motorcoach groups and visitors from up and down the East coast.
 The Christmas Show is a must see for adults and children of all ages, with the show beginning in early November and running until the week of Christmas, with added dates and matinees.
 Last year’s dates were completely sold out with over 30,000 visitors enjoying the show.

 Some participants are looking for deals and vendors set up in their yards to sell typical yard sale things - clothes, shoes, books, hand-me-down things, records, appliances, etc. But, there are also places along the route in the more populated areas like Benson and Selma, and further up in Nash and Halifax county, where serious antique dealers, vintage collectors, and full-time restoration vendors sell high-end pieces to people looking to upcycle the items or decorate their homes.
 It's a good collection.